frantjc/port-forward/README.md

 # port-forward

-Port Forward is a Kubernetes Controller that forwards external ports to Kubernetes Services of type LoadBalancer that are assigned private IP addresses.
-This is useful for clusters using something like MetalLB to expose Services internally that want to expose some of them externally.
+Port Forward is a Kubernetes Controller that forwards external ports to Kubernetes Services of type LoadBalancer which have been assigned private IP addresses.
+This is useful for clusters using something like MetalLB to expose Services internally that then want to expose some of them externally.

-## install
+## use

+Install Port Forward:

 ```sh
 kubectl kustomize https://github.com/frantjc/port-forward/config/default?ref=v0.1.5 | kubectl apply -f-
 ```

-## use
+> Don't have MetalLB or something else to assign an IP address to the Service?
+Try adding the argument `--override-ip-address=192.168.0.11` to Port Forward.

+And give it something to do:

 ```sh
 kubectl apply -f - <<EOF